- What Is Dropbox?

 You can find the folder by opening File Explorer and navigating to the section called “This PC” on Windows.
 Then, you’ll double-click on the drive you installed Dropbox on.
 That will usually be your C: drive.

 Next, double-click on the folder called “Users,” then the folder with your username.
 In that folder, you’ll find Dropbox.
 Double-clicking on its icon or name opens the Dropbox folder.
-This folder is the same one you access by clicking the second button in the icon menu mentioned above.
+This folder is the same one you access when you click the second button in the icon menu mentioned above.

-In Windows, you will likely find the Dropbox folder under “quick access,” too.
+In Windows, you will likely also find the Dropbox folder under “quick access.”

 If you want to move old files to Dropbox, navigate to them in a second window.
 Once you’ve found them, simply highlight the file you want to move, then click and drag it over to your Dropbox folder.